Making the Leap Into International Business

 Some countries require that a company first receive an International Commercial Invoice before they allow them to import/export their goods legally.

-A true commercial invoice describes the process by which your product was acquired, including its original value and total amount of money paid for it.
+A true commercial invoice describes the process by which your product was acquired, including its original value and the total amount of money paid for it.
 This is a necessary document that can be used to establish value, determine customs taxes and accurately record the product’s import.

 In addition, you will need to have certificates of origin for each item you are importing/exporting along with any other relevant documents depending on the country involved.